netlify/gotrue/README.md

 `SITE_URL` - `string` **required**

 The base URL your site is located at.
 Currently used in combination with other settings to construct URLs used in emails.
+Any URI that shares a host with `SITE_URL` is a permitted value for `redirect_to` params (see `/authorize` etc.).

 `URI_ALLOW_LIST` - `string`

-A comma separated list of domains that can be handled by backend.
+A comma separated list of URIs (e.g. "https://supabase.io/welcome,io.supabase.gotruedemo://logincallback") which are permitted as valid `redirect_to` destinations, in addition to SITE_URL.
 Defaults to [].

 `OPERATOR_TOKEN` - `string` _Multi-instance mode only_